 1. Know Your Audience

 The advice to know your audience appears in nearly every article about personalizing your site, engaging site visitors, or increasing conversions.
 It is a vital part of the process.
 You can only customize something when you know who you’re creating it for.
+You can use a 360 degree customer marketing platform like Gorgias.
+The Gorgias platform is designed to allow eCommerce brands to offer excellent customer service.

 Take the time to dig into your site analytics and figure out the demographics of your audience.
 You should also look at your internal data on your customers.
 What do they have in common?